Bone Metastases: When Cancer Spreads to the Bones

 How doctors find and diagnose bone metastasis

 In some cases, your healthcare provider may find bone metastasis before you have symptoms.

-tests to make sure the cancer has not spread to your bones, before recommending treatment.
+the cancer has not spread to your bones before a treatment plan is made.

 When you have symptoms of bone metastasis, these are some of the tests that can be